• Skip to primary navigation

 Interprofessional Leadership Opportunities

-Our students actively participate in the professional organizations in our field, including the Nutrition and Dietetic Association, the Academy of Nutrition and Dietetics, and its state branch, the Texas Student Dietetic Association.
+Our students actively participate in the professional organizations in our field, including the Nutrition and Dietetic Association, the Academy of Nutrition and Dietetics, Texas Academy of Nutrition and Dietetics, and Texas Student Dietetic Association.

 How to Become a Nutrition Dietetic Technician, Registered (NDTR)